Cloufish/blog/_posts/2021-04-19-Setting-Up-Hashicorp-Vault-To-Manage-Github-Token.md

 ## Caveats:

 - We've used a default secrets path called ```secret/github```.
 I've done that because I don't see (yet!) another use-case of Hashicorp Vault on my daily basis workflow.
-However If I had to manage more secrets and more API keys I would probably in some way diverse these into different categories.
+However, If I had to manage more secrets and more API keys I would probably in some way diverse these into different categories.
 You can do that also.

 **That's it!** It was seriously a long struggle for me, I personally encountered many issues with setting this up, and though It may not be perfect having vault implemented feels so satisfying!
-I hope you've also learned something and because that scenario is meant to run only locally maybe you'll do the setup yourself :) Cheers
+I hope you've also learned something and because that scenario is meant to run only locally maybe you'll do the setup yourself :) Cheers.